 Tick-Borne Diseases Network (TickNET)

-In the United States, there are ten recognized tick-associated human illnesses: Lyme disease (LD), Rocky Mountain spotted fever (RMSF), human granulocytic anaplasmosis (HGA), human monocytic ehrlichiosis (HME), tularemia, Southern tick-associated rash illness (STARI), tick-borne relapsing fever (TBRF), Colorado tick fever, Powassan encephalitis, and babesiosis.
-These tick-borne diseases (TBDs) account for the majority of vector-borne infections reported in the United States .
+In the United States, there are several recognized tick-associated human illnesses including: Lyme disease (LD), Rocky Mountain spotted fever (RMSF), human granulocytic anaplasmosis (HGA), human monocytic ehrlichiosis (HME), tularemia, Southern tick-associated rash illness (STARI), tick-borne relapsing fever (TBRF), Colorado tick fever, Powassan encephalitis, and babesiosis.
+These tick-borne diseases (TBDs) account for the majority of vector-borne infections reported in the United States.
 Each year approximately 30,000 cases of Lyme disease are reported to the CDC, ranking it among the ten most common infectious diseases in the nation.
-Several TBDs can cause severe morbidity and even death.
+However, recent estimates suggest that about 476,000 people may get Lyme disease annually in the U.S. Several TBDs can cause severe morbidity and even death.

 The ultimate goals of TickNET are to foster greater collaboration among CDC programs working on tickborne diseases, to enhance and integrate surveillance for tickborne diseases in partnership with states, and to facilitate applied research projects that address key public health questions regarding tickborne diseases.
 Through these efforts, CDC aims to better understand the burden of tickborne diseases and to develop tools to control their increasing incidence.

 Connecticut has collaborated with CDC and other TickNET sites in Maryland, Minnesota, and New York on various projects including:

 Evaluating national and state-specific (CT, MD, MN, NY) laboratory testing practices for Lyme and other tickborne diseases.
 The CT EIP staff took the lead on developing and implementing the survey.
 Results for this project were published in 2014 and 2016.